jspaaks/notes-contributor-roles/README.md

     13. `Writing – original draft` # note: emdash why
     14. `Writing – review & editing` # note: emdash why

-    These terms are the same as the CRediT terms.
+    These terms are (conceptually) the same as the CRediT terms.

 ## `roles` schema